 Hole Shape and Configuration

-While using a hole shape (i.e. round, square, slot, etc.) and configuration (i.e. staggered or straight) that provides the best solution for the application is important, choosing one that can be produced with existing tooling minimizes costs and enables faster delivery.
+While it is important to use a hole shape (i.e., round, square, slot, etc.) and configuration (i.e., staggered or straight) that provides the best solution for the application, choosing one that can be produced with existing tooling minimizes costs and enables faster delivery.

 Open Area

-While choosing a pattern that offers the required percent open area is of great importance, patterns with extreme open area proportions (i.e. 60% and higher) increase material distortion and can adversely affect quality and/or increase costs resulting from efforts to minimize the distortion.
+Patterns that contain extreme proportions of open areas (i.e., 60% and higher) can increase material distortion and adversely affect the quality of the end product.
+It can also increase the costs required to minimize the distortion.
 This is especially true when the perforated area is surrounded with margins on all four sides.

 Margins